 Scammon Bay School

-- Scammon Bay School's student population of 231 students has grown by 10% over five school years.
+Scammon Bay School's student population of 234 students has stayed relatively flat over five school years.

 |Grades Offered||Grades Kindergarten-12|